 One of the easiest desserts you’ll ever bake, apples stuffed with chopped candy bars require only a few minutes to prep before they go into the oven.
 Enjoy them on their own or top them off with a scoop of vanilla ice cream.

-I’d like to say chocolate-stuffed baked apples are a good way to use up any lingering chocolate bars from your Halloween haul, but if you are anything like me, those goodies are the first to go.
-Instead I’ll say this recipe is a new – and super easy – way to enjoy baked apples.
+I’d like to say baked apples stuffed with candy bars are a good way to use up any lingering chocolate from your Halloween haul, but if you’re anything like me, those goodies are the first to go.
+Instead, I’ll say this recipe is a new – and super easy – way to enjoy baked apples.

 All you need to do is remove the core, stuff the hollow space with chopped chocolate bars of your choice, add a dab of butter and some sweetened cider, then pop them in the oven to bake.

 Admittedly, trashing up an otherwise healthy apple with a candy bar seems somewhat sacrilegious.
 Like how I used to eat broccoli only if there was a serious scoop of cheddar on top.
-But they do taste quite good.
+But these chocolately baked apples do taste quite good.

-And if you just bake them every once in a while, like when you have extra Halloween candy…well, I’m sure it’s fine.
-Think of it as a way to get your candy-eaters to become apple-eaters.
+If you bake them just every once in a while, like when you have extra Halloween candy…well, I’m sure it’s fine.
+Think of it as a way to turn your candy-eaters into apple-eaters.

 Let’s chat about the apples real quick.
 A quick walk through the produce section will reveal the size of apples can vary wildly.

-At my store, the Honeycrisp apples sold individually rivaled the size of softballs.
-However, the Honeycrisp apples sold by the bag were more the size of a lacrosse ball (slightly smaller than a tennis ball).
-The apples sold by the bag are what I considered a small apple for the purpose of this recipe.
+At my store, the Honeycrisp apples sold individually rival the size of softballs.
+The Honeycrisp apples sold by the bag are more the size of a tennis ball.
+Those apples-by-the-bag are what I considered a small apple for the purpose of this recipe.

-You can tailor the recipe to feed your crowd, but count on about one to two small “fun size” candy bars per small apple, and feel free to use any sweet baking apple you like.
-Jonagolds, Braeburns, and Pink Lady apples are all good choices too.
+You can tailor the recipe to feed your crowd, but count on one to two small “fun size” candy bars per apple.
+Feel free to use any sweet baking apple you like – Honeycrisp, Jonagolds, Braeburns, and Pink Lady apples are all good choices.
 Enjoy!

-6-9 fun size Snickers or other chocolate bars
+- 6-9 fun size Snickers or other candy bars

-- Place the apples in a baking dish, and then fill each apple with the chopped candy bar.
-It's okay to leave a couple of pieces on top.
+- Place the apples in a baking dish, and fill each with a chopped candy bar or two.
+It's okay to leave a couple of candy bar pieces on top.

 - Place a dab of butter on top of each apple.